yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-closures-hoisting-and-oop/README.md

 ## Exercise #1 - Multiplication

-In this Exercise you will be provided with `multiply` function declaration.
+In this Exercise, you are provided with `multiply` function declaration.
 It will receive 2 arguments `n: number, b?: number`(b is optional) as an input and you can safely expect this input to be valid.
-After the last call it should return `No more calculations`.

-Your Objective is to:
+Your objectives are to:

-- use closure
+- Implement `multiply` in such way that:
-- providing both arguments must return result
+  - When provided with **both** arguments it returns a result
-- providing only one should return a function that can return the result
+  - When provided with **only one** argument it returns a function that returns the result
+- Do the above using a Closure

 Example: